 Prof. Mariana Christen Jakob

 Mariana has a background in social sciences from University of Zurich (UZH), an MBA from University of St. Gallen (HSG) and recently absolved the Impact Investing Executive Education at Oxford University.
 She has more than 20 years experiences in research, coaching and training in the field of social innovation, social entrepreneurship and corporate social responsibility as a Professor at the University of Applied Sciences in Lucerne as well as a free consultant.
-As a founder of SEIF Mariana is active in the Impact Academy, in the Innosuisse courses and in the Impact Investing projects.
+Mariana founded SEIF in 2011 with the aim to professionalize the social entrepreneurship sector, which was still in its infancy at the time, and to support startups with various programs and services.
+Today, one of the professional focuses is on impact investing and the issues involved in initiating the first financing rounds.

 First Ventures, Gebert Ruf Foundation, Jury Member